bewantbe/point-neuron-network-simulator/README.md

   * Add an alternating current to these models.
   * Add an constant current to these models.
   * Add synaptic delay.
-(Currently constant delay, and must larger than dt)
+(Currently the delay must larger than dt)

 See `doc/neuron_models.pdf` for model details.